Ju-Fi/Ju-Fi/README.md

 ### Hallo 👋
 I am an aspiring software engineer who is currently a sophomore in high school.
-I'm familiar with Java, Python and C, and currently learning Clojure.
+I'm familiar with Java, Python and C, and currently learning Clojure and Common Lisp.
 I'm also a Linux and OSS enthusiast.

 **Pronouns:** he/him